outsinre/outsinre.github.com/_posts/2014-04-05-github-tips.md

 ---

 # Checkout
-If you ever changed some files or folders and found them inappropriate, you can revert/discard the changed by command <strong>checkout</strong> command.
+If you ever changed some files or folders and not yet commited.
+Then found them inappropriate, you can revert/discard the changed by command <strong>checkout</strong> command.

 For example, if you changed the file *file.txt*, then you can use command: